What Causes Foggy Brain?

 In otherwise healthy people, brain fog is often described as something like being “out of it” or “offline” when required to pay attention to new information or when trying to process information for figure something out.
 People also can report greater difficulty making and executing plans.
 This is typically episodic and is hard to capture, and what is probably most sensitive is to characterize sustained cognitive functioning.
 For instance, brain fog may be captured when the person is required to maintain vigilance and consistency over a long task.

 In the context of illness, and including drug effects, it is possible that the experience of brain fog is broadly due to less glucose (the main brain fuel) availability.
 That is, energy resources including glucose have been allocated to managing the body’s inflammation or metabolic needs, and decrease overall level of arousal.
 In this manner, the body being in a reduced state—for instance due to sleep loss, or being hungover, or not eating well—could contribute to the experience of brain fog in otherwise healthy people.
-I believe that another contributing factor can be stress, including with worry, anxiety. and depression.
+I believe that another contributing factor can be stress, including with worry, anxiety, and depression.
 Stress can increase metabolic demands, and also alter hormonal and neurotransmitter function.
 Additionally, if there is a strong inner dialogue, for instance with rumination or worry, this can utilize the brain’s resources making them less available for any presenting cognitive demands.

 Cyrus Raji